chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/events.md

 ---

 ## Recent and Upcoming Events
+ * 3 January 2025.
+"A Lakatosian Against Stance".
+The Institute for Philosophy and Liberal Arts, Sungkyunkwan University
  * 15 November 2024.
 "Metaphysical Perspicuity".
 29th Biennial Meeting of the Philosophy of Science Association, New Orleans
  * 5 November 2024.
 "Category Theory as an Explanatory Foundation".
 14th Disputatio Workshop, Kyungnam University

+<!--
  * 30 August 2024.
 "How We Learned to Stop Worrying and Love 'Model' in Mathematics".
 9th Annual Conference of the Society for the Metaphysics of Science
  * 21 August 2024.
 "When Structuralism Meets Inferentialism".
 Korean Society for Analytic Philosophy Summer Conference, Hankuk University of Foreign Studies
  * 13 August 2024.
 "Model-theoretic Inferentialism".
 Korean Association for Logic Summer Conference, Yonsei University

-<!--
  * 21 March 2024.
 "Category Theory as an Explanatory Foundation".
 Pacific APA Colloquium, Portland
  * 23 February 2024.
 "Metaphysical Perspicuity".
 Central APA Poster Session, New Orleans
  * 5 January 2024.
 "Category Theory as an Explanatory Foundation".
 Joint Mathematics Meetings: AMS Special Session on Mathematics and Philosophy, San Francisco